YuW-8/YuW-8.github.io/content/_index.md

         With my proficiency in both wet and dry lab methodologies, I am poised to drive the transformation of scientific breakthroughs into practical applications that enhance patient care and improve lives.

-        Please feel free to [reach out](mailto:wangy0317@gmail.com) if you’re interested in working with me 😃
+        Please feel free to "[reach out](mailto:wangy0317@gmail.com)" if you’re interested in working with me 😃
     design:
       columns: '1'